-The VW ID.3 is one car that meets all the above requirements.
+The VW e-up! is one car that meets all the above requirements.
+The VW ID.3 is a bit bigger.
 With this model, you can afford to get carried away when you go shopping as the 315-litre boot is among the biggest in its class.
-And it can easily cope with longer trips into the countryside or the mountains with its maximum range of 335 kilometres.
+And it can easily cope with longer trips into the countryside or the mountains with its maximum range of 335 kilometres (or even longer, depending on the model).
 Not to mention the fact that using the electric car for excursions and holidays instead of flying also helps contribute to a more sustainable lifestyle.
 You can try something from the ever-growing network of sustainable accommodation, all of which also have excellent charging facilities.

 Talking of charging facilities: these are already well established in urban regions and can also be used by plug-in hybrid models (PHEVs).
 These vehicles allow you to have a sustainable lifestyle and drive sustainably in the city.
 With lots of start-stop traffic and low speeds in the city traffic, the electric motor should ideally be in use all the time.
 Examples of this category in the AMAG range include the Golf GTE and the CUPRA Leon e-Hybrid, both of which are also very sporty little numbers.